Taxes Related to Doing Business in Greece

 Annual Tax Audit Certificate

 Currently, Greek tax legislation requires a tax audit to be carried out by a Greek Certified Auditor for all AE and EPE companies and Greek branches of foreign banks that are obliged to have their statutory audits carried out by a Greek Certified Auditor.
 If the Annual Tax Audit Certificate is issued without any reservations, the tax affairs of the company are considered final and the tax authorities will not normally carry out their own audit except where the taxpayer is selected for a sample audit.
-For periods starting from 01 January 2016 onwards, the requirement for an Annual Tax Audit Certificate is optional.
+Although, according to the relevant law provisions, as currently in force, the requirement for an Annual Tax Audit Certificate will not apply for periods starting from 01 January 2016 onwards, an extension of such requirement cannot be ruled out.